saucelabs-training/crash-course-in-automated-selenium-testing/README.md

-# crash-course-in-automated-selenium-testing
+# Crash Course in Manual to Automated Testing
-Workshop materials for the "Crash Course in Manual to Automated Testing" Selenium meetup presentation
+The following materials are meant to aide and augment the Selenium meetup presentation: "Crash Course in Manual to Automated Testing".

+This repo includes:
+* slides
+* demonstrations scripts in `python` and `ruby`